 I have a lot of toasty warm affection for this underrated movie (which I saw second-run in Minneapolis the summer before I started music school), not least because of Hungarian-born Miklos Rozsa‘s score, which he based on his Violin Concerto op.
-24, and on which I’ve based my erotic story, The Rosza Concerto.
+24, and on which I’ve based my stroke story, The Rosza Concerto.

 This is Austrian-born Wilder and Romanian-born Diamond at their best, examining—through impish Hollywood eyes, of course—that weird combination of emotional reticence and superciliousness that makes English men just sooo attractive.
 Their great detective, however, turns out in the end (not to give anything away) to be a lonely man, unsophisticated, profoundly vulnerable, and something of a loser.
-Stephens’ highly original performance makes this my favorite Holmes of all.
+Stephens’s highly original performance makes his my favorite Holmes of all.

 Here’s the trailer from the latest theatrical re-release of The Private Life of Sherlock Holmes.
 It’s also now on Amazon Prime in entirety.

 I love watching how Lockhart, official Guest Conductor of the BBC Concert Orchestra, scrupulously keeps in sync with not just his orchestra but with his soloist.
 It’s also a delight to watch at the beginning of the clip Lisitsa curtsying almost shyly to leader Cynthia Fleming.